 In addition, it is customary for tour guests in Israel to tip their bus driver (~$4 per day) and their Israeli guide (~$7 per day) for a tour total of about $95 per person.
 Of course, as with all gratuities, this amount is voluntary, but when we pass the hat and take a collection at the end of the trip, we think you will believe they earned every penny of it and will want to generously reward them for their fine service to us.
 Restaurant gratuities and hotel portage, etc., are provided by TSCM, so you need not tip anyone at any time, for any service, besides our trusted driver and guide(s) following the tour.

 What about Internet access?

 We will have WiFi at most time, at our lodging and on our tour bus (bus satellite service permitting).
 Some hotels may offer free calls back to the U.S., but we recommend you use free-of-cost smart device apps (WhatsApp, Skype, Zoom, etc.) for toll-free calls or videoconferencing if you need to reach home.
 You can also leave your devices in Airplane Mode but with WiFi turned on while in Israel, avoiding overseas roaming charges.

 What about my electronic appliances?

 Some outlets in Israel run on 220 volts, some on 120 volts (as opposed to the typical 120 volts throughout the U.S.).
 We will guide you in the type of adapters and converters to bring overseas and some hotels will provide shavers and/or hair dryers for guests.
 Prior to departure, we will advice you on everything you need to bring for a safe and convenient tour.

 Can I arrive early or stay late?

-Our tour group meets in Israel on Wednesday, February 11 and departs after Midnight on Friday, February 21, but our TSCM Tour Director can assist with early and late flights and lodging.
+Our tour group meets in Israel on Wednesday for dinner and departs the following Friday, but our TSCM Tour Director can assist with early and late flights and lodging.